What is cardiac rehab?

-- Are a center current and in good standing with their professional certification through the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).
+- Are a center that’s up to date and in good standing with their certification through the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).

-- Have a staff that’s trained and certified to supervise your cardiac rehab, including an onsite doctor who will approve and provide oversight of your program.
+- Have a trained and certified staff supervising your cardiac rehab.
+This includes an onsite doctor who’ll approve and oversee your program.

-- Require you to perform an exercise stress test as part of the program enrollment process to assess the safety of exercise and help develop the individualized exercise training plan.
+- Require you to perform an exercise stress test as part of the enrollment process to check if exercise is safe and help you develop your exercise training plan.

-- Have a staff who is certified to perform basic and advanced life support if needed.
+- Have a staff who’s certified to perform basic and advanced life support, if needed.

 What happens after cardiac rehab?

-After you complete your last cardiac rehab session and as part of finishing out your program, the staff may ask you to perform another exercise stress test in order to:
+After you complete your last cardiac rehab session, the staff may ask you to perform another exercise stress test in order to:

-- Quantify how much improvement you made in your cardiorespiratory fitness compared with your initial exercise stress test.
+- Measure how much your cardiorespiratory fitness improved compared to your first exercise stress test.

-- Update your individualized exercise training recommendations to reflect your improved physical functioning.
+- Update your exercise training recommendations to reflect your improved physical functioning.